getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/create-new-project.md

 4. Copy the `DSN key` and save it in a notepad.
 You will need it later in your source code.

     ![Copy DSN]({% asset guides/integrate-frontend/create-new-project-04.png @path %})
     > The DSN (or Data Source Name) tells the SDK where to send the events to, associating them with the project you just created.
-It consists of a few pieces, including the protocol, public key, the server address, and the project identifier.
+It consists of a few pieces, including the protocol, public key, server address, and project identifier and has the following format:
+        ```
+        https://<Public Key>@<Sentry Server Address>/<Project Identifier>
+        ```

 5. Click on the `Got it!` button at the bottom to create the project.